marijnh/Eloquent-JavaScript/06_object.md

 {{index this, "arrow function"}}

-Arrow functions are different—they do not bind their own `this`, but can see the `this` binding of the scope around them.
+Arrow functions are different—they do not bind their own `this` but can see the `this` binding of the scope around them.
 Thus, you can do something like the following code, which references `this` from inside a local function: